-PLEASE NOTE: Throughout the pages of this Glossary, you will find fascinating stories.
+PLEASE NOTE: Throughout the pages of this website, you will find fascinating stories about our Gods.
 These narratives are known as mythology , the traditional stories of the Gods and Heroes.
-While these tales are great mystical vehicles containing transcendent truth, they are symbolic and should not be taken literally; a literal reading will frequently yield an erroneous result.
-The meaning of the myths is often concealed in code.
+While these tales are great mystical vehicles containing transcendent truth, they are symbolic and should not be taken literally.
+A literal reading will frequently yield an erroneous result.
+The meaning of the myths is concealed in code.
 To understand them requires a key.
 For instance, when a God kills someone, this usually means a transformation of the soul to a higher level.
 Similarly, sexual union with a God is a transformation.

 PHOTO COPYRIGHT INFORMATION: The many pages of this website incorporate images, some created by the author, but many obtained from outside sources.
 To find out more information about these images and why this website can use them, visit this link: Photo Copyright Information